CarlJNash/CarlJNash.github.io/_tabs/experience.md

 ### [Ryder Cup](https://apps.apple.com/gb/app/ryder-cup/id1534371975) — iOS Engineer

-- Collaborated with a US-based development agency and other third parties to prepare the app for the 2018 Ryder Cup in Paris.
+- Collaborated with a US-based development agency and other third parties to update the existing app for the 2018 Ryder Cup in Paris.
 - Tasked with adding additional app features based around interactive real-time on-course functionality.
-- Short but fast-paced project, working with a distributed team on a shared codebase.
+- Short but fast-paced project, working with a distributed (US/Europe) team on a shared codebase.

 ### CYBG (Clydesdale Yorkshire Banking Group) — iOS Engineer

-_UK Banking App (Now Virgin Money)._
+_UK Banking App (Now [Virgin Money](https://uk.virginmoney.com/current-accounts/pca/app-features/))._

-- Worked as part of an on-site cross-platform development team.
-- Involved in all client-side aspects of the mobile banking app family: Clydesdale Bank, Yorkshire Bank and the B App.
+- Worked as part of an on-site cross-platform development team for the mobile banking app family: _Clydesdale Bank_, _Yorkshire Bank_ and _B App_.
-- Responsible for implementing Open Banking (PSD2) feature for the B App to allow connectivity to third-party bank accounts.
+- Responsible for implementing Open Banking (PSD2) feature for the _B App_ to allow connectivity to third-party bank accounts.
-- Ensured best practice for authentication and security such as: SSL certificate pinning, encryption, OAuth 2.0, and proprietary authentication methods.
+- Ensured best practice for authentication and security, such as: SSL certificate pinning, encryption, OAuth 2.0, and proprietary authentication and authorisation methods.

 </div>